phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

     T_{max}(x) = T_h \cdot \cosh⁡ \left( \frac{x}{p} \right)
 $$

-To understand the tension distribution along the cable, we calculate the mean tensions at its extremities
+To understand the tension distribution along the cable, we calculate the overall mean tension.
-$M$ and $N$, through integrals, as well as the overall mean tension.
-The mean tensions at $M$ (left) and $N$ (right) are given by:
+In order to do that, we can separate the cable in two halves, at $x=0$, the lowest point of the cable.
+Then, we can calculate ${T_{mean}}_m$ and ${T_{mean}}_n$, the mean tensions on the left and right parts of the cable respectively.
+They are given by the following formulas:

 $$
 {T_{mean}}_m = \frac{-x_m \cdot T_h + L_m \cdot {T_{max}}_m}{2 \cdot L_m}